with Avery Thatcher and Tony Lugo

 Because I know what my Friday night plans are.

-I’m sure it’ll prompt some discussion with a group that I want to watch this with.
+Well, I’m sure it’ll prompt some discussion with a group that I want to watch this with, so.

 Okay, sure.